Nyron

 When you run nyron bump, it performs the following steps:

-1. Increments the version in .nyron/meta.json for the specified package prefix
+2. Increments the version in .nyron/meta.json for the selected project

-3. Updates package.json version in the project directory to match the new version
+4. Updates package.json in the project directory to match the new version

 Examples